2019-2020 Outstanding Thesis Award Recipients

 - Rebecca Waring-Crane, for her MFA project, Stories I’m Telling Myself, created for her M.F.A in Studio Art (Humanities, Education, and Social Sciences category)

-Each winner is presented with a check for $500 and a certificate to commerate the event.
-Congratulations, Bryan and Alana!
+Each winner is presented with a check for $500 and a certificate to commemorate the event.
+Congratulations, Evan and Rebecca!

 Read more about their outstanding achievements.

 Each program may nominate one thesis or project for submission; submissions are judged for their originality, significance, quality, and outcomes.
 A call for nominations is sent to faculty during the spring term and winners are announced the following fall.